dineshr93/easy_fossy/README.md

     from easy_fossy import easy_fossy as fossy

-To set the location of config.ini file and get the instance to access all the methos use below code
+To set the location of config.ini file and get the instance to access all the methods use below code

     use_fossy_to=fossy('location/config.ini','test')